srdjanmutlak/Etherscan-Task/README.md

 cy.getButtonOrLinkByText("Sign Out").should('be.visible')
 ***
-Several behaviors of the app are conflicting as you will see in tests.
-I've automated and documented both failures and the ones with afterward warning messages as failed tests and as passed functional tests.
+Several behaviors of the app are conflicting as you will see in automation process and in manual execution notes.